yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in VSTS and Azure.md

 Duration: 30 Minutes

 In this exercise, you will create a release pipeline in Azure DevOps that performs automated deployment of build artifacts to Microsoft Azure.
-The release pipeline will deploy to three environments: dev, test, and production.
+The release pipeline will deploy to three stages: dev, test, and production.

 ### Task 1: Create a release definition